 Y’ALL GET READY ARE YOU READY TELL ME WHEN YOU’RE READY

 Phew.
 I can hardly contain my excitement because this is paleo cereal and that means you can skip the eggs this morning, I KNOW.

-I went through this long process when we first tried a Whole30 and transitioned into an all-the-time paleo diet where I just skipped breakfast, because I kind of hate eggs.
+I went through this long process when we transitioned into a paleo sort of way of living because uh, I kind of hate eggs.
 I mean, I actually like eggs, but I can’t get down with that texture every single day.
-I actually Googled “eggs give me anxiety” yesterday, because whenever I eat scrambled eggs, I end up with this nervous stomach with no reason I can identify.
+I actually Googled “eggs give me anxiety” the other day, because whenever I eat scrambled eggs, I end up with this nervous stomach for no reason I can identify.

-I’d rather have a piece of whole-wheat toast, slathered with strawberry jam, oh mama.
-Or a bowl of Basic 4, because I’m basic and I’m pretty sure the “4” precedes a “u,” and I won’t be ashamed of my love for that old-man cereal, no.
+I’d rather have a bowl of Basic 4, because I’m basic and I’m pretty sure the rest of the name is “4 u,” and I’m Basic 4 U, baby.
+I won’t be ashamed of my love for that old-man cereal, no!